cjcheng22/kickstarter-analysis/README.md

 - What can you conclude about the Outcomes based on Goals?
 1. The kickstarter campaign goal set for less than $1,000 are most likely to be successful: Obviously lower goals are easier to achieve.
 2. The kickstarter campaign goal set between $45,000 and $49,999 are most likely to fail: This also predicted, a higher goals are harder to achieve.
-3. The kickstarter campaign with goals set for more than $15,000 and less than $35,000, and campaigns with goal set more than $45,000 are more likely to fail than to succeed: This goal range between $35,000 and $45,000 are more likely to suceed than fail for some reason.
+3. The kickstarter campaign with goals set for more than $15,000 and less than $35,000, and campaigns with goal set more than $45,000 are more likely to fail than to succeed: This goal range between $35,000 and $45,000 are more likely to succeed than fail for some reason.

 - What are some limitations of this dataset?
 1. Outcome Based on Launch Date analysis provides seasonal trend; does not take the yearly economic outlook (boom vs depression) into account
-2. Outcome Based on Goads analysis does not provide clear explanation on why goal range between $35,000 and $45,000 are more likely to suceed than fail.
+2. Outcome Based on Goads analysis does not provide clear explanation on why goal range between $35,000 and $45,000 are more likely to succeed than fail.

 - What are some other possible tables and/or graphs that we could create?
 1. Using Goal and Pledged will provide a better measurement for analysis of Outcome based on Goals, how much the total pledge went over or missed the goal will provide analysis on where is the right amount point of goal should have been set.